We delve into the origins and characteristics of German and provide information on where expats can learn the official language of Austria.

 German features words that don’t even exist in English

 Apparently, not every word can be translated into English.
 In fact, the German language features very specific words for things that cannot be expressed in English.
-For instance, Schadenfreude describes the happiness derived from somebody else’s misfortune, injury, or pain.
+For instance, Schadenfreude describes the happiness that comes from somebody else’s injury, pain, or general misfortune.
 Meanwhile, Kummerspeck (which translates to ‘grief bacon’) refers to the excess weight someone gains from emotional overeating.
 And Vergangenheitsbewältigung refers to the struggle to come to terms with the past; for instance, the horrors of WWII and the holocaust.

 German contains some bizarre proverbs